Quote from, Alex Padilla California Secretary of State, (2016-2020).

 The June 7, 2022 California Primary election includes Your primary Election ballot will include candidates for U.S. Senate, Governor, Lieutenant Governor, Secretary of State, Controller, Treasurer, Attorney General, Insurance Commissioner, Member of State Board of Equalization, State Superintendent of Public Instruction, U.S. Representative in Congress, State Senator, State Assembly Member, as well as other local candidates.

-to register online at the official State of California portal.
 Complete paper registration forms must be postmarked by 15 days prior to the election date.

 Your online registration must be submitted electronically no later than May 23, 2022 to vote in the June 7, 2022 California Primary election.